Choosing the right stack

 Are you installing a brand new up-to-date system, or something old?

-If you are installing a fresh installation of something, whether it's Wordpress, Concrete, Laravel, Drupal or whatever - our PHP7 stacks should be your choice.
+If you are installing a fresh installation of something, whether it's Wordpress, Concrete, Laravel, Drupal or whatever - our latest PHP version stacks should be your choice.

-If you are migrating an old site, it is often required that you choose our PHP5.6 stacks.
-However, we recommend that you start out with a PHP7 stack and then update your core system and see if things work out for you.
-If all else fails, you can then try our legacy PHP 5.6 stacks.
+If you are migrating an old site, it is often required that you choose an older PHP version.
+However, we recommend that you start out with the latest PHP version offered and then update your core system and see if things work out for you.
+If all else fails, you can then try our older PHP stacks.